bafflerbach/test_software_carpentry/_episodes/01-MLbasics.md

 teaching: 25
 exercises: 120
 questions:
-- "What is an example of a research problem machine learning can solve?"
-- "How does machine learning approach solving this kind of problem?"
-- "What are the inputs of a machine learning model called?"
-- "What types of outputs (predictions) can machine learning models make?"
+- "What type of research problems can machine learning solve, and what approach do models use to accomplish this?"
-- "what is the basic structure of a decision tree or random forest model?"
 - "How does a machine learning model make predictions from its inputs?"
 - "What are key steps in a workflow for solving a research problem (from the first question)?"
-- "How can we use Jupyter Notebooks to run python code to complete this workflow?"

 objectives:
 - "Students can describe the structure of several basic machine learning model types, the types of predictions that can be made, and metrics for assessing regression and classification performance"
-- "Students will create an account on Nanohub and learn how to run Jupyter Notebook tools hosted there"
-- "Students can define assessment metrics and describe which should be maximized or minimized to improve model performance"
-- "Students will practice saving and interacting with tools on Nanohub"
-- "Students can describe the difference between training/testing/validation data"
-- "Students can assess model performance via parity plots of training/testing/validation data"
+- "Studnets will gain skills in executing machine learning workflows via jupyter notebooks on cloud computing platforms which they can transfer to other projects."
-- "Students will compare model predictive capabilities for two potential model use cases"
+- "Students will assess model performance on two potential applications and justify which task the model is appropriate for"
-- "Students can execute a predifined workflow for data cleaning, feature generation, feature engineering, model assessment, model optimization, and model predictions"

 keypoints:
 - "Machine learning (specifically supervised learning) can be used to model complex materials properties that are hard to obtain experimentally"
-- "Machine learning models do this by learning relationships and patterns from existing datasets, and use those learned patterns to make predictions of properties of new materials"
+- "Machine learning models make predictions by learning relationships and patterns from existing data, and use those learned patterns to make predictions of properties of new materials"
-- "Inputs to machine learning models are called features.
-Some datasets may come with features, other times they need to be generated using knowledge of the specific dataset"
-- "Machine learning models can make predictions of continuous variables (regression) or classes of data (classification).
-Different model types are suited to different types of predictions"
-- "A decision tree / random forest model can be thought of as a series of sequential binary splits being made on a dataset, which each split further reducing the amount of data in a *branch* until a *leaf* is reached and a prediction made for the data in that *leaf*"
-- "A machine learning model learns patterns and relationships from its input features and uses those patterns to make predictions of an output"
-- "The workflow or process for building machine learning models is broken down into key steps: Feature Generation, Feature Engineering, Model Assessment, Model Optimization, and Model Predictions"
+- "The workflow or process for building machine learning models can be broken down into key steps: Data Cleaning, Feature Generation, Feature Engineering, Model Assessment, Model Optimization, and Model Predictions"
 ---

 ## Background